xiaolai/regular-investing-in-box/docs/en/README.md

 Money that regular investors invest should have no cost and no term.
 You must be able to invest it for at least two full cycles, and you must have enough money set aside to deal with unexpected events.

 This upgrade in thinking is the core reason why regular investors have a relative *gamma* of 0 or close to 0.
-If money has a cost, *gamma* will naturally rise, and if money has a term limit then the potential for *gamma* is unlimited.
-If preparations for unexpected events are not make, then the potential for *gamma* is not only large, it cannot be avoided.
+If money has a cost, *gamma* will naturally rise, and if money has a term, then the potential for *gamma* is unlimited.
+If preparations for unexpected events are not made, then the potential for *gamma* is not only large, it also cannot be avoided.

 ### 3.4 The Ability to Continuously Earn Money Outside of the Market